Marciner-dev/powerbi-tech-dashboard/README.md

 I built a personal interactive Power BI dashboard using dummy XML data that mimics Jira exports.

 The dashboard simulates sprint reporting and includes:
-- Sprint velocity
+- Sprint velocity based on Release spent in hours
-- Issue resolution time
+- Jira Issue resolution time with total hours spent
-- Workload per user
+- Status by assignee and issue type
 - Burn down indicators

 I'm using Power BI, DAX and a star schema data model to calculate custom KPIs and create dynamic visuals.